 The Center provides HIV testing on 2nd Saturdays and special events.
 We currently provide referrals to HIV healthcare resources, distribute safe sex kits, and house the Strength in Numbers HIV/AIDS peer support network,organize World AIDS Day activities, and participate as partners in the Sacramento Valley AIDS Run/Walk and NorCal AIDS Cycle.
 We are driven toward becoming an independently certified testing center, incorporating education and regular testing into the program schedule for all of our peer support groups, and finding innovative new ways to raise awareness and reduce the stigma attached to those affected by HIV.

-The Center provides weekly support groups for youth, 20-Somthings, adult men and women, transgendered and transsexual individuals and their friends, those newly coming out, and Strength in Numbers HIV/AIDS affected community members.
-In partnership with community organizations, and an army of volunteers, the Center also offer HIV testing on site, clinics and referrals for housing & public benefits, disabilities, SacLegal, and homelessness services.
+The Center provides weekly support groups for youth, 20-Somthings, adult men and women, transgendered and transsexual individuals, LGBT seniors, those newly coming out, and HIV/AIDS affected community members.
+In partnership with community organizations, and an army of volunteers, the Center also offer HIV testing on site, legal clinics and referrals for housing & public benefits, disabilities.
 It provides space for a variety of community resources including AA, NA, and SC support groups.

 The Center produces the annual Sacramento Pride Parade & Festival, Queer Youth Prom, Take Pride in Your Health & Wellness Fair, Estate Planning Workshops, Cultural Competency Trainings, Suicide Prevention, Family Building Workshops, and TheSHOW Art Exhibit.
 The Center has also produced wine trips, the Rainbow Reader’s Book Club, Queer Women’s Events, Drag Brunch, Courage to Stand Gala, LGBT Night at the River Cats, Lambda Awards, Friends & Family Picnic Day, and various film screenings and concerts.